 - Experience should be gained under the supervision of a licensed professional engineer.
 If not, an explanation should be submitted stating why the experience should be considered as acceptable by the Board.

 - Experience gained in engineering research and design projects by members of an engineering faculty where the curriculum is approved by the Board may be used to satisfy the experience requirement.

 - Engineering teaching experience may be used to satisfy the experience requirement, which is subject to the Board’s approval if the courses were at an advanced level in a college or university offering an engineering curriculum of four years or more.
 Advanced level means select courses at the junior (300) level as approved by the Board, and all courses senior (400) level and above.

 - Sales experience may be used to satisfy the experience requirement if the applicant can demonstrate that engineering principles were required and used in gaining the experience.

 - Construction experience may be used to satisfy the experience requirement only if the applicant can demonstrate that the work required the application of engineering principles.

-- Experience may not be anticipated.
-The experience must have been received at the time of the application
+- Experience cannot be anticipated and must have been received at the time of the license application is submitted.

 - For more information on acceptable engineering experience, refer to Chapter 2.3 of the Board’s Rules and Regulations (Title 110, NAC).